 Disclaimer: This is my original work with details sourced from reading the comic book and doing personal research.
 Anyone who wants to use this article, in part or in whole, needs to secure first my permission and agree to cite me as the source and author.
 Let it be known that any unauthorized use of this article will constrain the author to pursue the remedies under R.A.
 No. 8293, the Revised Penal Code, and/or all applicable legal actions under the laws of the Philippines.

-So now the focus is on the 5th chapter of the Fatal Attractions storyline handled by the Larry Hama-Adam Kubert team on the Wolverine monthly series of the time.
-With those details laid down, here is a look back at Wolverine #75, published by Marvel Comics in 1993 with a story written by Larry Hama and drawn by Adam Kubert.
+With those details laid down, here is a look back at X-Men #30, published by Marvel Comics in 1994 with a story written by Fabian Nicieza and drawn by Andy Kubert.

 The story begins inside Xavier’s mansion.
 Jean Grey reads a handwritten letter from Logan/Wolverine, who left the household after getting traumatized from their last encounter with Magneto.
 Logan refers to her and Scott Summers as special.
 While reading, Jean is already in her fancy wedding dress being assisted by her mother and storm as Rachel Summers looks on.
 For Jean, the wedding is about her dedication on spending the rest of her life with Scott as well as possibly gaining Rachel (who comes from one possible future) as a daughter.

 Elsewhere in the mansion, the groom Scott spends quality time with his original teammates Bobbdy Drake/Ice Man, Warren Worthington/Archangel and Hank McCoy/Beast.
 With them also is his brother Alex Summers/Havok.
 Alex tells Scott that the day of his wedding is the first day of the rest of his life which causes Bobby to say something inappropriate.

 Suddenly, Professor X comes in to join them…